 Running PTS in this mode created a hidden file in my user directory where configuration files, test results, and other resources are stored.

-Installation to the system from the downloaded .tar.gz can be performed by running the included script with elevated privileges.
+Installation to the system from the downloaded .tar.gz can be performed by running the included script -- install-sh -- with elevated privileges.

-Configuration of PTS is performed by editing the main configuration file at ~/.phoronix-test-suite/user-config.xml.
+Configuration of PTS for per-user execution is performed by editing the main configuration file at ~/.phoronix-test-suite/user-config.xml.
 Among the configuration options that are available through this file are some OpenBenchmarking.org integration items, the default browser used to view results, whether system logs should be saved, and whether test logs should be saved.
-The options I changed were those that would allow me to easily share downloaded tests and saved test results among the different GNU/Linux installations on this computer.
-I modified the location of the download cache -- which can be shared among different PTS clients in various ways, including on external USB media -- and the location of saved test results, to a directory on another partition accessible to all GNU/Linux installations on this computer.

 Other options useful to those who might use PTS to publish benchmarking results are at ~/.phoronix-test-suite/graph-config.json.